This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Total Time: 30 minutes

-A side dish recipe for sautéed rosemary-lemon beets that is delicious and nutritious.
+A side dish recipe for sautéed rosemary-lemon beets that is so flavorful.
 Prepared with coconut oil, garlic, lemon and rosemary.

 Ingredients